 “We love going for family walks down our country dirt road and envisioning our little farm as it must have been over 123 years ago“

-BryartonFarm.com is a blend of all of the Floyd’s passions: art, design, and historic home restoration.
+The blog BryartonFarm.com is a blend of all of the Floyd’s passions: art, design, and historic preservation.
 Their relationship with Jesus Christ and each other are the catalysts for their artistic creations.
-This blog will share what it is like to live on a fixer upper farm and all the things you can do to bring out the hidden potential in any home.
-Whether your home is new construction or built in 1893, the Floyd family hopes to encourage and inspire you.
+It will share what it is like to live on a fixer upper farm and all the things you can do to bring out the hidden potential in any home.
+The Floyd family hopes to encourage and inspire you to, “do it yourself!”
 A lot of hard work and love goes into everything they do.
-Don’t miss all the hiccups, adventures, and great design ideas that this creative little family shares each week on BryartonFarm.com.
+Don’t miss all the hiccups, adventures, and great design ideas that this artsy little family shares on BryartonFarm.com.

 If you love vintage farmhouse style decor, then check out the Floyd’s Etsy shop.
 With frequent sales and an ever-changing inventory, they make owning unique original art within your grasp.
 Calligraphy, watercolors, and home decor items are just a few of the shop’s offerings.
 Now you can get the look of the Bryarton farmhouse in your home.

 Sara Jo Floyd has a degree in commercial art.
 Her roles are mommy, interior designer, photography stylist, calligrapher, fine art painter, and primary writer for the blog.
 She is working full-time from home on all things Bryarton Farm.

 Michael Floyd has a minor in graphic design.
 His roles in Bryarton Farm are graphic designer, head renovator, photographer, calligrapher, and editor.
 All of this while working a full time job as a warehouse worker.